NSnietol/strive-for-excellence/prompt-engineer/understanding-language-models.md

 - Hallucinate information

+## Human in the loop approach

+A machine learning approach that involves human input at various stages of the machine learning process.
+Human oversight AI to ensure accuracy and fairness of the AI results.

 ## Prompts
 Its the object use to provide instructions and context for a specific task to achieve a desired outcome.